sastha/htaccess-rules-collection/README.md

 Useful collection of HTACCESS rules

 # Scenario 1:
-- For security reasons, some sites might block sensitive Drupal URLs from accessing using live production URL.
+- For security reasons, some sites might block sensitive Drupal URLs from accessing with live production URL.
 - In those cases, access is allowed only using internal production URL.